exercism/julia/exercises/practice/word-count/.approaches/introduction.md

 end
 ```

-Same as above, but we lowercase `input` all in one go, so we can have a `Dict` of `SubString`s, which is slightly faster and might be better for some purposes.
+Same as above, but we lowercase `input` all in one go, so we can have a `Dict` of `SubString`s, which might be slightly faster or more appropriate for some situations.

 ```julia
 function wordcount(input)